vwilcox27/YSK/wordpress/wp-content/plugins/so-css/readme.txt

 We offer free support on the [SiteOrigin support forums](https://siteorigin.com/thread/).

 == Changelog ==

+= 1.1.4 - 31 January 2017 =
+* Updated CodeMirror to 2.25.2.
+* Removed extra line padding.
+* Better integration with WordPress.org translation.

+= 1.1.3 - 31 January 2017 =
+* Removed leading slash in paths after plugin_dir_url().
+* Updated to latest CodeMirror.
+* Fixed padding issue that was causing problems with Firefox and the color picker.

 = 1.1.2 - 11 November 2016 =
 * Ignore anything other than actual rules in media query subrules.